 The Pomo Indians will get to start using the land immediately, while Richardson will get to live out his days on the mile-long stretch of property—and be buried on a hillside when he passes on.

-History of the Kashi Pomo and Their Territory
+History of the Kashia Pomo and Their Territory

 The population of pre-contact Kashia is estimated to have included 1,500 persons living in large villages over the different environmental zones within their territory.
 The tribes’ nearly 1,000 members people live on Stewarts Point Rancheria located at Skaggs Springs Road in Stewarts Point, Sonoma County.